awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.x2i** – Instance classes optimized for memory\-intensive applications\.
 The db\.x2iedn and db\.x2idn classes are powered by third\-generation Intel Xeon Scalable processors \(Ice Lake\)\.
 They include up to 3\.8 TB of local NVMe SSD storage, up to 100 Gbps of networking bandwidth, and up to 4 TiB \(db\.x2iden\) or 2 TiB \(db\.x2idn\) of memory\.
 The db\.x2iezn class is powered by second\-generation Intel Xeon Scalable processors \(Cascade Lake\) with an all\-core turbo frequency of up to 4\.5 GHz and up to 1\.5 TiB of memory\.
 + **db\.x1e** – Instance classes optimized for memory\-intensive applications\.
 These instance classes offer one of the lowest price per gibibyte \(GiB\) of RAM among the DB instance classes and up to 3,904 GiB of DRAM\-based instance memory\.
 + **db\.x1** – Instance classes optimized for memory\-intensive applications\.
 These instance classes offer one of the lowest price per GiB of RAM among the DB instance classes and up to 1,952 GiB of DRAM\-based instance memory\.
++ **db\.r7g** – Instance classes powered by AWS Graviton3 processors\.
+These instance classes are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.

+  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton3 processors\.
+To do so, complete the same steps as with any other DB instance modification\.
 + **db\.r6g** – Instance classes powered by AWS Graviton2 processors\.
 These instance classes are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.